lupyuen/lupyuen.github.io/src/marathon.md

     Remember to breathe deep, [stretch the diaphragm](TODO).
 Drinking too much water might cause [leg cramps](TODO).
 But if we're peeing too little during a run, please drink up right now!

-1.  _Abrasion of thighs, nipples, butt, ..._
+1.  _Abrasion of thighs, nipples, butt, shoulder, ..._

     Before Running: Apply Body Glide AND Micropore Tape (pic above).
 If it hurts after the run: Apply more Micropore Tape, and remove the next day.